Stake logo

 Exchange: ASX

 Electro Optic Systems Holdings has three key divisions: space, defence, and communications.
-Here we will focus on the space division, generating 2.2% of 2021’s $213m in revenue.
-This may seem like an insignificant source of revenue, but when it comes to space, companies listed on the stock market most generate the majority of their revenue from other industries.
+Here we will focus on the space division, generating 23% of 2022's $138m in revenue.
+This may seem like an insignificant source of revenue, but when it comes to space, companies listed on the stock market mostly generate the majority of their revenue from other industries as they continue to develop their products related to space.

 Electro Optic Systems’ space division designs, manufactures and operates sensors and systems for space domain awareness (SDA) and control.
 To achieve this, Electro Optic Systems focuses on directional energy beams in the form of lasers, telescopes and beam directors.

-Shareholders have not felt the love from holding Electro Optic Systems, with the EOS share price declining 80% year-to-date.
-This poor result occurred after the company’s earnings announcements repeatedly disappointed the market, despite net loss after tax declining 45% during 2021 to a loss of $14m.
+Shareholders have not felt the love from holding Electro Optic Systems, with the EOS share price declining 75% in the last 12 months.
+This poor result occurred after the company’s earnings announcements repeatedly disappointed the market, especially after net loss grew from A$13m in FY2021 to A$114m in FY2022.

 Exchange: NYSE